aleksvidak/NlpTags/README.md

 # NLP Tags
-A keywords & keyphrases extraction RESTful Web Service written in Java.
+A keywords & key-phrases extraction RESTful Web Service written in Java.
 ## Overview
 The code in this project is based on the published research results in the field of Natural Language Processing (NLP).
 Core functionalities are based on Stanford CoreNLP framework (http://nlp.stanford.edu/) and JUNG (http://jung.sourceforge.net/).

-The project's main goal was to create a functional RESTful Web Service to provide users with the possibility to extract keywords and keyphrases from the text and return results in JSON format.
-The extraction of keywords and keyphrases is based on graph-based representation of text and application of Social Network Analysis (SNA) metrics.
+The project's main goal was to create a functional RESTful Web Service to provide users with the possibility to extract keywords and key-phrases from the text and return results in JSON format.
+The extraction of keywords and key-phrases is based on graph-based representation of text and application of Social Network Analysis (SNA) metrics.

 It is still work in progress.